All Episodes

 Spent 30 years in the military.

-But I've served on all the continents, and I just I tell people I wasn't a hero.
+And I just, I tell people, I wasn't a hero.

-And I will tell you this every time I see somebody in a uniform, I feel that great, you know, charge of pride, and I want to put on my uniform and see if I can get back out there on the field, whether it's saluting some uh senior officer or getting back out there and and donning a weapon and and uh you know keeping freedom free.
+And I want to put on my uniform and see if I can get back out there on the field, whether it's saluting some senior officer or getting back out there and donning a weapon and keeping freedom free.

-You know, Jerry, you and I have spent a lot of time talking about you know what's happened inside our own military, and it's been you know, one of it's been pretty gut-wrenching to watch how ideology is pushed this very woke uh agenda inside our military and what it's done to our soldiers.
+And it's been, you know, one of, it's been pretty gut-wrenching to watch how ideology has pushed this very woke agenda inside our military and what it's done to our soldiers.

-But first I want you to fill us in a little bit about how you feel about this woke agenda in the military.
+But first, I want you to fill us in a little bit about how you feel about this woke agenda in the military.

 Do you feel it's harming us?